 Admittedly, this is where the practice gets tricky.
-Anyone who’s tried to make themselves go to sleep at night by thinking about how they can’t sleep usually ended up keeping themselves awake for longer.
-Instead, sleep experts recommend keeping your mind preoccupied on other things, like picturing sheep, counting backwards, or reading.
-And this is why, historically, some meditation styles have employed the use of a mantra, yantra or breath awareness, to gently lure the mind away from surface awareness, so you forget about the fact that you’re meditating at all.
+Anyone who's tried to make themselves go to sleep at night by thinking about how they can't sleep usually ended up keeping themselves awake for longer.
+Instead, sleep experts recommend keeping your mind preoccupied with other things, like picturing sheep, counting backward, or reading.
+And this is why, historically, some meditation styles have employed the use of a mantra, yantra, or breath awareness, to gently lure the mind away from surface awareness, so you forget about the fact that you're meditating at all.

 2. You got lost in thought.

-Going deep means your mind is de-exciting from surface awareness to subtle awareness, and ultimately to no awareness.
-As your mind travels through the various degrees of awareness, you’ll be thinking various thoughts, many of which won’t have anything to do with meditation.
+Going deep means your mind is going from surface awareness to subtle awareness, and ultimately to no awareness.
+As your mind travels through the various degrees of awareness, you'll be thinking various thoughts, many of which won't have anything to do with meditation.
 If you resist your thoughts, you may re-excite your mind.
-As you embrace the thoughts, your mind will continue to de-excite and ultimately you may lose all awareness, which is symptomatic of the deepest states of meditation.
+Counterintuitive as it is, if you embrace the thoughts, your mind will continue to de-excite and ultimately you may lose all awareness, which is symptomatic of the deepest states of meditation.

 3. You experience time lapses.

-Another key indicator that you dove deep in meditation is when you noticed that more time was passing than what you could account for.
-In other words, you meditated for twenty minutes, but it only felt like 10 minutes — and for those unaccounted for 10 minutes, you don’t remember thinking much of anything.
+Another key indicator that you dove deep in meditation is if you noticed that more time was passing than what you could account for.
+In other words, you meditated for 20 minutes, but it only felt like 10 minutes—and for those unaccounted-for 10 minutes, you don't remember thinking much of anything.

 4. Your entire body relaxed.

-Sometimes meditating is associated with sitting upright with an erect spine and lifted chin.
-However, going deep in meditation can be so relaxing to your body that oftentimes your chin will dip forward and your back may slightly round.
-If this is happened in your meditation, not to worry, you were just having an extremely blissful experience that you most likely didn’t remember after you came out.
+Sometimes you'll start a meditation sitting upright with an erect spine and lifted chin but come out of it with your chin dipped forward and your back slightly rounded.
+If this is happened in your meditation, not to worry!
+You were just having an extremely blissful experience that you most likely didn't remember after you came out.

-From the outside, it looked like you could’ve been sleeping, but on the inside, it weirdly felt like you were still sitting upright.
-It’s also not unusual for meditators in these extremely deep states to drool on themselves from time to time — if that happened, congratulations, you went super deep.
+From the outside, it looked like you could've been sleeping, but on the inside, it weirdly felt like you were still sitting upright.
+It's also not unusual for meditators in these extremely deep states to drool on themselves from time to time.

 5. You had shallow breathing.

-Every so often, you had to take in a deep gulp of air during meditation.
-This is a common side-effect of the deep levels of rest reached during the practice.
-The body’s breathing rate is linked to the amount of rest being acquired during a given experience.
+Taking a deep gulp of air during meditation is a common side effect of the deep levels of rest reached during the practice.
+The body's breathing rate is linked to the amount of rest being acquired during a given experience.

-So even if you didn’t experience any of these symptoms, it didn’t mean your meditation was ineffective.
-Every meditator has experiences that feel more surface from time-to-time.
+Even if you didn't experience any of these symptoms, it didn't mean your meditation was ineffective.
+Every meditator has experiences that feel more surface from time to time.
 The difference in novice meditators and seasoned meditators is that novices judge their deep experiences as "good" meditations and the surface experiences as "bad" ones.
-Seasoned meditators, on the other hand, remain judgement-free about their experiences, which actually keeps them positioned to enjoy more deep meditations, simply because they have fewer expectations about what it should feel like.
+Seasoned meditators, on the other hand, remain judgment-free about their experiences, which actually keeps them positioned to enjoy more deep meditations, simply because they have fewer expectations about what it should feel like.